Posts Tagged ‘monoprint’

 The whole pattern of waves and seaweed, or tentacles, or just more eddies and currents, is topped off with a shining sun rubber stamp in silver ink.

 The print itself is quite large, the imported paper soft with beautiful natural edges.
 It really needs to be matted and framed for proper display, perhaps floated on a white or black background.
-I may have to get this one framed myself and just add the cost to the price, and of course I’m always happy to do it for you if you want to buy it before I get around to it.

-Sea, 31″x23″ monoprint, etching and rubber stamp on paper, $699 with free shipping.
+Sea, 31″x23″ monoprint, etching and rubber stamp on paper.

-Tags: abstract sale, etching, for sale, monoprint, sea, sea sale
+Tags: etching, for sale, monoprint, sea

 Chasing Amy